kmuto/textlint-rule-kmu-termcheck/README.md

 You can specify some options.

 - `allows: ["key1", "key2", ...]`: Specify words that are allowed even if they are recognized as errors.
-- `dic: ["file1", "file2", ...]`: Specify additional dictionary files.
+- `userDic: ["file1", "file2", ...]`: Specify additional dictionary files.
 The dictionary file consists of one line per word, separated by newlines, and lines beginning with `#` are ignored.
-It is not possible to specify terms containing spaces (use prh rule or other).
+- `commonDic: true|false`: Control common dictionary loading.
+- `hatenaDic: true|false`: Control hatena dictionary loading.
+- `awsDic: true|false`: Control aws dictionary loading.
+- `compoundMode: true|false`: Control word compound mode.

 ### Build